 Sunday’s storms accounted for more than half of the tornado warnings issued in Illinois since 1986, the National Weather Service said Monday.

-CNN meteorologist Karen Maginnis said the storms came later in the year than some might have expected.
+CNN meteorologist Karen Maginnis said the weather outbreak came later in the year than some might expect.

 “The primary time for tornadoes, as we well know, is springtime.
 Then we see a second high that comes in the fall,” she said.
 “Is this late?
 It is rather late, because the temperatures have been very warm.”